The address of the property is: ______________________________________________________________________________________________.

-17. Townhouses/Condominiums will be limited in what can be viewed in some instances.
+- Townhouses/Condominiums will be limited in what can be viewed in some instances and are interior inspections only.
 Common areas may or may not be commented on.

 A properly prepared budget will include a RESERVE STUDY.
 The reserve study should be based upon an on-site condition evaluation, preferably by an independent third party.
 The study should provide information regarding the useful and remaining life expectancies, and replacement costs, of the major systems and components that the Association is obligated to repair, replace, restore, or maintain.
 Most reserve studies or budgets will also include a statement of the available funds as a percentage of the necessary funds (“percent funded”).
 It is also important to verify that the Association has adopted a sound funding strategy to cover future reserve expenses.
 Additional information should be obtained from the Association with regards to their knowledge of any: construction defects; disaster damage; the extent of repairs involving said defects or damage; and pending claims or litigation involving the Association.
 Furthermore, copies of prior board minutes should be obtained for review.